Truthkey/OpenKhKeytotruth/docs/bbs/file/type/ptx.md

 This file controls things such as events triggered by OLO files or the music to play.

+All files in this format start with a padding of 2 bytes followed by the size of the section to read.

 # PTN Type

 | Value | Name